 Does this hodgepodge of a system sound familiar?
 It’s no wonder that nearly 70 percent of leads are never contacted.
 And an uncontacted lead is an opportunity lost.

-All told, the typical manufacturer-distributor lead sharing process is far more labor-intensive than it need be.
+All told, the typical manufacturer-distributor lead sharing process is far more labor-intensive than it needs to be.
 The time required to reformat and qualify leads is overwhelming for distributors, especially considering the volume you may be dealing with.
 Imagine your sales staff spending more time nurturing leads and selling products, and less time trying to track down phone numbers and emails?

 For one, you’d be able to contact each opportunity quicker.
 And we know that faster speed to contact rates lead to higher conversion rates.